Key Takeaways

 It can’t be just clickbait headlines.

-Your headline needs to answer the intent behind what your audience is searching for.
+Your headline needs to address the intent behind your audience’s search.
 The key to writing good headlines is practice.

 The key is to really understand what works and doesn’t work for your readers.
 It is an art and a science.